RainerRoss/WEBSRVUTL/README.md

 # WEBSRVUTL
-Webservice Utilities running on IBM i
+Webservice Utilities running on IBM i for providing Webservices and running Webapplications